Prescription Drug Costs and other Linkity Goodness

 elephants dream

 Elephant’s Dream is a computer animated movie, released on DVD format and online under a Creative Commons license.
-That means even if you’re living in the States where peer-to-peer file sharing makes you feel all icky with downloader’s remorse, you can aquire a copy of Elephants Dream and still feel like a good netizen the next day.
+That means even if you’re living in the States where peer-to-peer file sharing makes you feel all icky with downloader’s remorse, you can acquire a copy of Elephants Dream and still feel like a good netizen the next day.

 ‘Elephants Dream’ is the result of almost a year of work, a project initiated and coordinated by the Blender Foundation.
 Six people from the Blender user/development community were selected to come over to Amsterdam to work together on an animated short movie, utilizing Open Source tools only.